-- Part 1: How to identity, construct and utilize basic trendlines
+- Foundations of Technical Analysis: How to Identify, construct & utilize basic trendlines

 -See these tools & methodology used in practice, Join Michael for his Weekly Strategy Webinar on Mondays at 8:30ET

 -Find more trading tips and strategies in our Free Forex Trading Guides

 In this series we will piece together the anatomy of a swing trade and discuss the tools along with the methodology used to construct a basic trade setup.
 While no one single strategy is perfect, these best practices can be utilized in conjunction with your own trading strategy to identify more favorable entry / exit points in trending market environments.